oicr-ibc/heliotrope/README.md

 Heliotrope
 ==========

+Note: This project has now been migrated to a private location.

 Heliotrope is an integrated clinical genomics application, developed as the next generation of our system for managing clinical genomics trials, as described in [Clinical genomics information management software linking cancer genome sequence and clinical decisions](http://www.ncbi.nlm.nih.gov/pubmed/23603536).